In This Article

 - Toxicity: Toxic

-Plant your dumb cane in standard houseplant potting mix.
+Plant your dumb cane in a standard houseplant potting mix.
 In terms of water, the soil should remain relatively moist but not soggy.
 Check the soil regularly, and water when the top inch of soil has dried.
 Dumb canes need less water in winter, and plants in lower-light conditions may also need less water overall.

 To increase the humidity around your plant, group it together with other humidity-loving plants—as the leaves give off moisture, the air around the plants becomes more humid.
 You can also fill a tray with a layer of pebbles, and then add water to just below the top of the pebbles.
 Put your plant's pot on top of the pebbles, making sure that the water isn't touching the bottom of the pot.
 The water will evaporate, humidifying the air around your plant.